 With institutions and companies that guarantee internships or opportunities for professional development and research.

-The curriculum is based on the regulations governing the profession of general health psychologist, and includes basic and specific modules, both compulsory, an optional module, an internship and the master degree thesis.
+The curriculum is designed on the basis of the provisions of the regulation of the profession of general health psychologist, and includes basic and specific modules, both of a compulsory nature, an optional module, an internship and the master degree thesis.
 The degree comprises 90 ECTS credits, which will be gained over a total of three semesters, each of which has a teaching load of 30 ECTS.
-If the student undertakes the master degree part-time, the credits are distributed as follows:
+In the event that the student undertakes the master degree part-time, the credits are distributed as follows:

 |Master's degree project||6|